1006 Absence from Work

 -

-In order to substitute sick leave for annual leave, employees must submit a request to their supervisor within two (2) weeks of returning to work.
+In order to substitute sick leave for annual leave, employees must submit a request to their supervisor and designated Human Resources Representative within two (2) weeks of returning to work.

 -